czubert/ML_project/README.md

     > streamlit run vis.py
 3. Enjoy predicting the disburse of
     - Your client,
-    - test data
+    - test data,
-    - uploaded data
+    - uploaded data,